KetherineWang/startup/notes.md

     - `ReactDOM.render(<UseEffectHookDemo />, document.getElementById('root'));`
   - If we specify an empty array `[]` as the hook dependency, then it is only called when the component is first rendered.
-  - Note that hooks can only be used in function style components and must be called at the top scope of the function.
+  - Note that hooks can only be used in function-style components and must be called at the top scope of the function.
   - That means a hook cannot be called inside of a loop or conditional.
   - This restriction ensures that hooks are always called in the same order when a component is rendered.